How AI is driving Google from “finding answers” to “getting things done”

 Google is not stopping with their AI explorations any time soon.
 It seems like Google will keep on working hard to accomplish its mission of “organizing the world’s information,” and AI consulting services will surely help them in getting it done.
 In short, we can say that this is just the start of AI in the world of information.

-Some other Google AI innovations like Duplex on the Web, Live Caption, and Live Transcribe are also worth knowing about.
+Some other Google AI innovations like Duplex on the Web, Live Caption, Live Transcribe, DialogueFlow and AI-powered chatbots are also worth knowing about.
 Since it is not possible to cover the complete conference in one piece.
 You can watch the following video to learn more about other AI features from Google.